The Best Damn Beef Stew Ever

 What’s better than a nutrient-dense, even-better-the-next-day hearty beef stew for cozying up on cold evenings?
 This isn’t your grandmother’s beef stew.
 Packed with superfoods, it’s beyond delicious, keeps for days, and doesn’t involve dredging the beef in refined white flour.
 Truly the best beef stew you’ll ever make.

-I have used duck fat to brown the beef, and that was the best version of this stew I’ve made, but any saturated (solid at room temp) fat will work.
-Olive oil is fine too, but the saturated fats are the most stable for high heat sautéing.
+I have used duck fat to brown the beef, and that was the best version of this stew I’ve made, but olive oil is fine for browning.
+I’ve also used lard to brown the beef.
+The saturated fats (solid at room temp) hold up better at higher temps.

 This is a special stew recipe, and once you make it, you’ll see why.
 This is the only beef stew recipe you’ll need.
 You won’t be disappointed!